lotte-detaeye/ft_irc/README.md

   - Nickname: your test nick (e.g. BillieBob)
   - Login method: none
-  - Password: the same as the one you passed to ircserv (e.g. robeme)
+  - Password: the same as the one you passed to ircserv (e.g. eggdrop)

 - Connect!